zhulcher/SuperaAtomic/README.md

 3. Create your branch to contain your own development.
 Code code code.
 4. When it's ready to be shared, make sure the unit test passes.
 Then request to merge by sending a pull request.

+**Optional but strongly recommended**: implement a unit test for the added component of your code so that we can reduce chance of someone else breaking in future development.

 ## Status

 More documentation to come.